ddrohan/web-app-dev-labs/lab5/step_3.md

 Next we register that model with the global mongoose object we imported using require() so that it can be used to interact with the database anywhere else mongoose is imported.

+**It is strongly recommended to run your web server at this point, to ensure everything is configured correctly and before we go ahead an modify our routes to interact with the database.**

+So as before, go ahead and fire up the server - but make sure your mongodb is running first.